kdm9/www.kdmurray.id.au/content/pages/current-work.rst

 - My new tool, ``kWIP``: The `k-mer Weighted Inner Product
   <https://github.com/kdmurray91/kwip>`_, a novel de-novo, alignment free way of
   calculating kinship between samples from next-gen sequencing reads.
-- A k-mer analysis and genome assebly tool/libary, `khmer
+- A k-mer analysis and genome assembly tool/library, `khmer
   <https://github.com/dib-lab/khmer>`_.
 This tool was created and is maintained
   by the Data-Intensive Biology lab of C. Titus Brown.
 I am upstreaming many patches and minor features made during the development of ``kwip``.